senekor/ec2hx/README.md

 - `[{*.{awk,c,dts},Kconfig,Makefile}]` (nested `{}`)

-Globs which match against paths (i.e. which contain `/` or `**`) are not supported.[^1] For simplicity, any section that includes the following special characters is ignored: , `?`, `..`, `!`, `\`.
+Globs which match against paths (i.e. which contain `/` or `**`) are not supported.[^1]

+The following special characters aren't used in any config I'm testing against: `?`, `..`, `!`, `\`.
+Sections which contain them in the header will be ignored.
-If you think some application of these special characters can and should be supported, feel free to open an issue about it.
+If you think one of these characters should be supported, please open an issue about it and ideally provide an example config that uses it.

 ### File types: